huggingface/transformers/docs/source/en/model_doc/phi.md

 <Tip warning={true}>

-Phi-2 has been integrated in the development version (4.37.0.dev) of `transformers`.
-Until the official version is released through `pip`, ensure that you are doing one of the following:
+Phi-2 has been integrated in `transformers` 4.37.0 version.
+If you are using a lower version, ensure that you are doing the following:

 * When loading the model, ensure that `trust_remote_code=True` is passed as an argument of the `from_pretrained()` function.

-* Update your local `transformers` to the development version: `pip uninstall -y transformers && pip install git+https://github.com/huggingface/transformers`.
-The previous command is an alternative to cloning and installing from the source.

 </Tip>